Roger Harper (American football)

-Roger Michael Harper is a former professional American football safety in the National Football League (NFL) for the Atlanta Falcons and Dallas Cowboys.
+Roger Michael Harper (born October 26, 1970) is an American former professional football player who was a safety in the National Football League (NFL) for the Atlanta Falcons and Dallas Cowboys.
 He also was a member of the BC Lions in the Canadian Football League (CFL).
-He played college football at Ohio State University.
+He played college football for the Ohio State Buckeyes.

-Early years
+Early life

 Harper attended Independence High School.
 As a senior wingback, he gained over 1,600 yards in total offense with an average of 16.5 yards-per-reception.
 He received All-Ohio honors and was awarded the James A. Rhodes Trophy.

 He was also an All-state basketball player.

 College career

 He accepted a football scholarship from Ohio State University.
 He became a starter as a sophomore, tying for the team lead with 3 interceptions, including returning a Drew Bledsoe pass for a 42-yard touchdown against Washington State University.

 As a junior, he led the team with 4 interceptions.
-At the end of the season, he declared his intention to enter the NFL Draft.
+At the end of the season, he declared his intention to enter the NFL draft.
 He finished his college career with 118 tackles (75 solo) and 7 interceptions.

 Professional career

 Atlanta Falcons

-Harper was selected by the Atlanta Falcons in the second round (38th overall) of the 1993 NFL Draft.
+Harper was selected by the Atlanta Falcons in the second round (38th overall) of the 1993 NFL draft.
 As a rookie, he was named the starter at strong safety in the fourth game against the Pittsburgh Steelers.
 He posted 112 defensive tackles (fifth on the team), 5 quarterback pressures, 2 passes defensed, 15 special teams tackles (fourth on the team) and was named to the NFL's All-rookie team.

 In 1994, he was moved to free safety and suffered a fractured right forearm against the New Orleans Saints, causing him to miss the last 6 games.
 He collected 57 tackles, 3 quarterback pressures, 3 passes defensed and one interception.

 In 1995, he started the first 12 games at free safety, recording 77 tackles, 2 quarterback pressures, one interception and one forced fumble.
 On April 18, 1996, he was traded to the Dallas Cowboys in exchange for a fourth (#127-Juran Bolden) and a fifth round draft choice (#164-Gary Bandy).